signag/raspi-cam-srv/docs/ZoomPan.md

 The *Current ScalerCrop (Live View)* is the base for determining offset and size of the *Autofocus Windows* when drawing rectangles on the canvas (see [Focus](./FocusHandling.md)).

+The *Current ScalerCrop (Live View)* is also the base for [Regions of Interest or Regions of No Interest](./TriggerMotion.md#regions-of-interest-and-regions-of-no-interest), which can be defined for [Motion Capturing](./TriggerMotion.md).

 ## Zoom

 The following buttons allow zooming:

 - Zoom in
 zooms into the image (reduces the viewport), keeping the center.
 - Zoom out